GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 Techniques to evade firewalls and intrusion detection systems during scanning.

-### Acknowledgments

-The structure of this guide was inspired by the TryHackMe module on further exploring Nmap, created by DarkStar7471, MuirlandOracle, and SecurityNomad, available at [https://tryhackme.com/r/room/furthernmap](https://tryhackme.com/r/room/furthernmap).

 ### Disclaimer

 **Legal Considerations:** Always ensure you have permission to perform enumeration on the network you are targeting to avoid violating legal or ethical boundaries.